About the global study

 In some cases, founders requested that their names not be shared publicly due to safety or legal concerns.
 In many of these cases, it was because members of their teams were operating in countries where press freedom is extremely limited, or were living in exile.

 Although some of these media publish their annual budgets on their websites to demonstrate their transparency, we do not share any of the identifiable financial data we collect.
-Instead, we aggregate and analyze this data privately, and share our findings in the report.
+Instead, we aggregate and analyze this data privately, and share our findings in our reports.

 Explore the media directory